digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     - if keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
     - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom
 2. Connect your speaker(s) to the wiring harness and reinstall into the rear panel

-    > NOTE: now is a good time to test that the speakers are connected correctly by turning on the radio
+    > now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

 3. place cover back onto speakers
 4. done